 Explanation: The user successfully logged in to the Web interface.
+Action: None.
+Informational only.

 W3LM020W Web Interface login attempt with invalid credentials.

 Explanation: An attempt to log in to the Web interface failed because of invalid credentials.

 Possible Cause: The user attempting to log in has invalid credentials